-If the relevant feature subspace $S$ is known, one can project the input data onto $S$ and then generate a random tessellation forest estimator supported on this $s$-dimensional subspace.
-Minimax optimal rates for functions on $\RR^s$ will be obtained with such an estimator by appropriately tuning $\lambda$ with $n$ as in \cite{OReillyTran2021minimax}.
-In practice, we do not know this subspace and so instead we can estimate a linear image $A$ that approximates a projection onto $S$ and build an oblique Mondrian estimator.
 From the definition of $\phi_A$ in \eqref{e:model_dirdist}, the columns of $A$ determine the directions and weights of the splits used to generate each tree.
-Hopefully, the projection of these columns vectors onto $S^{\perp}$ have small norm, that is, they either have direction close to the span of $S$ or have small norm giving the associated direction a small weight so that the oblique Mondrian process rarely makes a split in that direction.
-The bound in Theorem \ref{t:C1_Transformed_Mondrain_Bound} above then quantifies how the risk of the corresponding oblique Mondrian estimator depends on the choice of this $A$, including how it depends on the projection of the columns of $A$ onto $S^{\perp}$ though the quantity $\|P_S^{\perp}A\|_{2,1}$.
+When the projection of these column vectors onto $S^{\perp}$ has a small norm, then each vector is either close to the span of $S$ or has a small norm, giving the associated direction a small weight so that the oblique Mondrian process rarely makes a split in that direction.
+The bound in Theorem \ref{t:C1_Transformed_Mondrain_Bound} above quantifies how the risk of the corresponding oblique Mondrian estimator depends on the choice of this $A$, including the dependence on the projection of the columns of $A$ onto $S^{\perp}$ though the sum of the column norms $\|P_{S^{\perp}}A\|_{2,1}$.

 We next model the results of a data-driven procedure for selecting a set of split directions with a sequence of matrices $A_n$ that will be applied to inputs of the dataset $\mathcal{D}_n$ of size $n$.
-The following result provides a rate of convergence of the corresponding sequence of oblique Mondrian forests.
-This rate depends on how well $A_n$ approximates a projection onto $S$ as $n$ grows.
+The following result provides a rate of convergence of the corresponding sequence of oblique Mondrian forests depending on how well $A_n$ approximates a projection onto $S$ as $n$ grows.
 As long as this approximation error approaches zero in the limit, we obtain an improved rate of convergence for ridge functions over the worst-case minimax rate for $\mathcal{C}^{0,\beta}$ functions on $\RR^d$.
 In addition, these rates provide a sufficient condition for this approximation error such that these oblique Mondrian forests achieve the minimax optimal rate of convergence for $\mathcal{C}^{0,\beta}$ functions on $\RR^s$, where $s$ is the dimension of the relevant feature subspace.